-Applications
+1. 4 •

+An nlic ations

+7 T D PIIC uuons

 C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2009.
-Include early decision, early action, and students who began studies during summer in this cohort.
-Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were subsequently offered admission.

-Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied 1,410 2,528 Total Applicants 3,938 Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted 1,022 2,005 Total Admitted (77 3,027 7% Admitted) Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled 419 16 Total Enrolled 1,253 Total full-time, first-time, first-year (freshman) women who enrolled Total part-time, first-time, first-year (freshman) women who enrolled 797 21 (41% Yield)

-C2.
-Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

-Do you have a po licy of placing students on a waiting list?
-Yes No No If yes, please ansy wer the questio ns below for t fall 2009 admis sions:

-Number of qualified applicants offered a place on waiting list

-Number accepting a place on the waiting list

-Number of wait-listed students admitted

-Is your waiting list ranked?
+First-time, first-year (freshman) students: Provide the number of capplied, were admitted, and enrolled (full- or part-time) in Fall 2010. who began studies during summer in this cohort.
+Applicants should in requirements for consideration for admission (i.e., who completed act one of the following actions: admission, non-admission, placement or or institution).
+Admitted applicants should include wait-listed student Include early de nelude only those tionable application waiting list, or a cision, early action, a students who fulfille ions) and who have b application withdraw and students ed the een notified of n (by applicant Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied 1,402 2,553 Total Applicants 3,955 Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted 965 2,011 Total Admitted 2,976 5% Admitted) Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled 358 10 Total Enrolled 1,127 Total full-time, first-time, first-year (freshman) women who enrolled Total part-time, first-time, first-year (freshman) women who enrolled (38% Yield) C2.
+Freshman wait-listed students (students who met admission requirement on space availability) Do you have a policy of placing students on a waiting list?
+Yes If yes, please answer the questions below for Fall 2010 admissions: nose final admission was Number of qualified applicants offered a place on waiting list Number accepting a place on the waiting list Number of wait-listed students admitted Is y our waiting list ranked?
 If yes, do you release that information to students?

-Do you release that information to school counselors?

-Admission Requirements

-C3.
-High school completion requirement

-Check the appropriate box to identify your high school completion requirement for degree-seeking entering students:

-High school diploma is required and GED is accepted

-High school diploma is required and GED is not accepted

-High school diploma or equivalent is not required

-C4.
-Does your institution require or recommend a general college-preparatory program for degree-seeking students?

-\ge Req uire D

-Recommend

-Neither require nor recommend
+Do you release that information to school counselors? mission Requirements High school completion requirement Check the appropriate box to identify your high school completion re ∐ High school diploma is required and GED is accepted ∐ High school diploma is required and GED is not accepted ∐ High school diploma or equivalent is not required equirement for d egree-seeking enterin g students: C4.
+Does your institution require or recommend a general college-pro eparatory progr ram for degree-seek ing students?
+Require Recommend Neither require nor recommend